ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

       design.
 Fortunately, there are lots of wonderful sustainable landscapers in Denver that I can recommend.
   - question: Do you  offer installations?
-    answer: While I do not plant your garden for you, I can help you at planting time with my Garden Coaching servies.
-I love hands-on learning!
+    answer: Great question!
+Please [contact
+      me](https://denverkitchengardens.com/contact) to discuss your project and
+      I can provide an estimate.
   - question: How much do your services cost?
     answer: Great question!
 Please [contact me](/contact) to discuss your project and I can provide an estimate.